 “The National Student Speech Language Hearing Association (NSSLHA) is the only national student organization for pre-professionals studying communication sciences and disorders (CSD) recognized by the American Speech-Language Hearing Association (ASHA).”

 NSSLHA is the bridge between students and ASHA professionals.
 You may join the national chapter and/or the BYU chapter as an undergraduate or graduate student.
 Becoming a member of the National NSSLHA reduces the cost of ASHA membership and certification (CCC’s) for those graduating from a master’s program.
-The annual membership fee is $60.
+The annual membership fee for the national NSSLHA is $60.
 This fee gives you access to ASHA journals and a discount on the cost of joining ASHA if you are a member for at least two years prior to ASHA membership (you will likely want to do this if you are staying in the field).
 NSSLHA membership also qualifies you for a reduced price on registration for the annual ASHA national conventions, access to job placement services, and social events.

 What is ASHA?

 “ASHA is the national professional, scientific, and credentialing association for 218,000 members and affiliates who are audiologists; speech-language pathologists; speech, language, and hearing scientists; audiology and speech-language pathology support personnel; and students.
 Speech-language pathologists (SLPs) identify, assess, and treat speech, language, and swallowing disorders.
 Learn about the differences between professional associations and unions.”